lightdash/lightdash-deploy-render/README.md

 * manually redeploy (see above)
 * manually set the `SITE_URL` environment variable in the render dashboard to point to your custom domain `https://mycustom.com`

+## Need to add an IP address to your warehouse

+## IP addresses for datawarehouse access

+Your data warehouse may require you to add an IP address for your Lightdsah instance to access the warehouse.

+For instructions to get the IP address follow this guide: https://render.com/docs/static-outbound-ip-addresses